for New Students

 Here are some steps to take once you have decided to enter UNT's graduate program in mathematics.
 This list is geared towards supported students starting in the Fall; there are some modifications for those starting in the Spring.

 Register for the Teaching Excellence Seminar.
-This is a mandatory university-wide teaching orientation, usually held the morning of the Thursday before classes.
-You only need to go one time.
+This is a recommended university-wide teaching orientation, usually held the morning of the Thursday before classes.

 International students: follow the instructions here.
 In particular, register for the mandatory “international student orientation and document check-in” (there is a fee), usually held the week before classes start.
 Bring all documents, in particular your passport and UNT I-20.